 The 3 Valleys

-We will hike through 3 Valleys; Bougimez Valley, Arous Valley and Tassaout valley.
+Guided hike -as a private group or in our organized itinerary- through 3 Valleys; Bougimez Valley, Arous Valley, and Tassaout valley.

 The 3 valleys

-- 8 day trip that will give you an insight in the rural life of the Amazigh (Berber) in Morocco
+- An 8-day trip that will give you an insight into the rural life of the Amazigh (Berber) in Morocco

 - We will visit Bougimez Valley; it is nicknamed ‘Happy Valley’ for the purported disposition of its inhabitants